 They don’t provide the reach/ influence you need

-While it may appear that you’re getting your brand message out there to thousands of people on social media, the majority of those people are not real, and therefore can’t turn into leads or sales for your business.
+While it may appear that you’re getting your brand message out there to thousands of people on social media, the majority of those people are not real.
+So, they will never convert to sales or raving fans.
 Which, let’s face it - is the final goal of any marketing campaign.

 Harmful brand associations

 There is also the danger that if your content is then shared by these fake followers, that your brand could be associated with some of the other brands posted about on that account.
-You could find yourself sharing social space with pornographic images, political statements, and anything else that goes against your brand and values.
+You could find yourself sharing social space with pornographic images, political statements, and other messages that can hurt your image and credibility.

 Harmful to the original accounts